10 Best Pain Relief Creams, According to Doctors

 - Cold or hot relief: Neither

-If you suffer from back pain, you know that a strongly scented formula can be overwhelming when applied to a large area of the body like the back.
+If you suffer from back pain, a strongly scented formula can be overwhelming when applied to a large part of the body like the back.
 This cream effectively relieves minor pains and is fragrance-free.
-“Topical formulations are made with a base and active ingredient, which can be optimized for a particular site on the body,” says Mehta.
+"Topical formulations are made with a base and active ingredient, which can be optimized for a particular site on the body," says Mehta.

 Best for Joint Pain